alexis-bruneau/UoftProjects/README.md

 # UoftProjects
 This folder contains the projects done at the university of Toronto.
+The projects are mainly oriented towards machine learning and data analysis